 When the Xbox One X hit the market, it was considered the most powerful console ever released.
-The Xbox Series X will be even more powerful and provide quite an upgrade in graphical performance.
+The Xbox Series X is even more powerful and provides quite an upgrade in graphical performance.

 Also keep in mind, the Xbox Series X sports beefier hardware compared to the PlayStation 5.
 In terms of TFLOPs alone, the Xbox Series X has a significant advantage.
 It has, as mentioned earlier, 12 teraflops.
 Meanwhile, the PS5 only has 10.28 teraflops of power.